ang-zeyu/infisearch/docs/src/search_features.md

 Query expressions are ranked using the BM25 model.
 A soft disjunctive maximum of a document's field's scores is then calculated.
 By default, titles, `<h1>` headings, other headings, and the rest of the text are indexed into 4 separate fields.

-**Query term proximity ranking** is Morsels' highlight here, and is enabled by default.
+**Query term proximity ranking** is InfiSearch' highlight here, and is enabled by default.
 Results are scaled according to how close search expressions are to one another, greatly improving search relevance.

 ## Advanced Search Syntax

-Morsels provides a few advanced search features that are made known to the user using the help icon on the bottom right of the search UI.
+InfiSearch provides a few advanced search features that are made known to the user using the help icon on the bottom right of the search UI.

 ### Boolean Operators, Parentheses